- Compliance Committees

 ISU faculty, students, and staff must obtain approval from Iowa State University's Institutional Review Board (IRB) before research involving humans may be initiated, including recruitment, data collection, obtaining informed consent, or analysis of private and identifiable information.

-Unaffiliated investigators who wish to conduct research that takes place on the ISU campus or that involves ISU faculty, students, or staff, must submit a copy of the application and the letter for approval from their institution's IRB to the Office of Research Ethics (ORE).
-ORE staff will review the proposed research to determine whether approval from the ISU IRB is needed.
+Unaffiliated investigators who wish to conduct research that takes place on the ISU campus or that involves ISU faculty, students, or staff, must submit a copy of the IRB application and the letter of approval/exemption from their institution's IRB to IRB@iastate.edu IRB staff will review the proposed research to determine whether approval from the ISU IRB is needed..

 What does "exempt" mean?